drew458/pglock-java/README.md

 - PostgreSQL 13 or newer

 ## Notes
 - Make sure your application is always configured to talk to leaders and not read-only followers in the case of PostgreSQL replicated setups.

+## Contributing
+Contributions are welcome!
+Open an issue or a Pull Request to help improve the lib.